vk-cs/docs-public/docs/en/computing/iaas/service-management/volumes/volumes.md

    openstack volume type list
    ```

-1. View the availability zones and copy the name of the desired zone:
+1. View the availability zones and copy the name of the required zone:

    ```bash
    openstack availability zone list --volume